loda-lang/loda-programs/programs/oeis/list6.md

 * [A330866](http://oeis.org/A330866) ([L08 program](330/A330866.asm)): a(n) = Sum_{d|n, d<n} (n/d) * (n-d).
 * [A330881](http://oeis.org/A330881) ([L07 program](330/A330881.asm)): Length of longest LB factorization over all binary strings of length n.
 * [A330926](http://oeis.org/A330926) ([L03 program](330/A330926.asm)): a(n) = Sum_{k=1..n} (ceiling(n/k) mod 2).
-* [A330938](http://oeis.org/A330938) ([L59 program](330/A330938.asm)): Numbers that cannot be written as the sum of four proper powers.
-A proper power is an integer of the form a^b where a,b are integers greater than or equal to 2.
 * [A330983](http://oeis.org/A330983) ([L28 program](330/A330983.asm)): Alternatively add and multiply pairs of the nonnegative integers.
 * [A330987](http://oeis.org/A330987) ([L17 program](330/A330987.asm)): Alternatively add and half-multiply pairs of the nonnegative integers.
 * [A331044](http://oeis.org/A331044) ([L07 program](331/A331044.asm)): a(n) is the greatest prime number of the form floor(n/10^k) for some k >= 0, or 0 if no such prime number exists.